-In Ohio, spouses can avoid lengthy and pricey courtroom battles by choosing the uncontested divorce option.
+Spouses can avoid lengthy and pricey courtroom battles by choosing a flat fee divorce in Columbus Ohio.
 With uncontested divorce, couples are promising to come to an agreement on all the essential issues, such as custody and alimony, without needing a judge’s intervention to resolve their disputes.

 How long does it take to get an uncontested divorce in Ohio?

 Due to the simplification of these cases, most are submitted to the family law court within a matter of days.
 Rather than taking a year or more to reach a resolution, as some contested divorce cases can go, uncontested divorce cases are usually resolved within a few months.
 This is why uncontested divorce is often referred to as “the quick divorce.”

 How Much does an Uncontested Divorce Cost in Ohio?

 In an uncontested divorce, you arrive at your desired outcome without litigation.
 Dailey Law Offices offers a flat fee rate for uncontested divorce.
 Conditions that determine the fee for an uncontested divorce are listed below:

 - Complexity of the divorce assets and debts that need to be divided

 - Whether minor children are involved, custody and support needs

 - Level of cooperation on behalf of both spouses

 If effective communication is used, then the length of the case will be shortened, which leads to less costs.